A Degree of C Ch. 03byLSEiland©

 "Her instructions are understood.
 Tell mi amor I'll be waiting."
 He reached for the letter, smiling at the sentiment.

-"I will," she smiled back as she handed the note to him.
+"I will."
+She smiled back as she handed the note to him.

 Rachel made her way back to the door and winked at Ben as she exited the room.

 Once again, Elise found herself standing in front of a mirror.
-This time, she was in another communal restroom touching up her makeup for the reception.
+This time, she was in another public restroom touching up her makeup for the reception.
 She had not seen the reception space yet, but was sure it would be breathtakingly beautiful.

 The wedding had been utterly romantic.
 The space resembled a lush meadow.
 Greenery and wildflowers filled the room without overwhelming the guests or wedding party.
 The highlight of the ceremony was watching Cara walk down the aisle in her strapless lace A-line gown.
 Its ivory color perfectly complimented her alabaster skin.